I have to face the reality all Older Fathers face; getting older while my kids are still young

 One of the challenges that older fathers face are financial issues.
 At my age, life insurance is more expensive.

 But because my kids are still young, it’s crucial that I carry life insurance at least until my kids (all 3) are out of the house and our retirement nest egg is strong enough so my wife no longer needs my income.

 People get confused about life insurance.

 It’s not for newborns and it’s not for inheritance.
-It’s to give immediate family enough money to replace your salary in the event of your death, while they still are being sustained by your income.
+It’s to give immediate family enough money to replace your salary in the event of your death.
+And while they still are being sustained by your income.